 (The opening gallery (I think) in the Egyptian and Near Eastern Collection with its marvelous presentation environment; press photo ©KHM-Museumsverband)

 The Egyptian collection offers an immersive experience, with the walls, ceilings and even door arches of several rooms matching the topic in terms of design and decoration.

-Even without understanding anything, a brief wander through the displays gives you an insight into the oppressive obsessions of the time – <cough> the afterlife <cough>.
+Even without understanding anything, a brief wander through the displays gives you an impression of the obsessions of the time (cough – the afterlife – cough).

-There’s also something strangely reassuring about seeing all those symbols, shapes and objects we’re so familiar with from popular books and films.
+There’s also something strangely reassuring about seeing all those symbols, shapes and objects we’re so familiar with from popular films.

 - Sphinx?
 Yep.

 - Regal-looking man with a long, narrow beard?
 Yep.

 - General feeling there must be a lot of very empty archaeological dig sites in Egypt?
 Yep.